Question: When it comes to car insurance, who is considered a household member?

 You need to inform the insurer of all household members

-Since a policy normally provides coverage for the named insured and other drivers who live in the same household, an insurer will request information (on the application) on the other drivers when considering whether to sell a policy.
-During its underwriting process, an insurer assesses the risk presented and determines whether it wants to write that risk (meaning issue a policy).
+Since a policy typically provides coverage for the named insured and other drivers who live in the same household, an insurer will request information (on the application) on the other drivers when considering whether to sell a policy.
+During its underwriting process, an insurer assesses the risk presented and determines whether it wants to write that risk (issue a policy).
 If an insurance provider decides that it is willing to write the risk, it calculates the premium to be charged for the policy.